 You can make anything with canned meat that you can with fresh meat.

-Think of it as an ingredient in the meals you make but with one less step.
+Think of it as an ingredient in your meals but with one less step.

-There are so many ways to use canned meats; it’s impossible to give a comprehensive list.
+There are many ways to use canned meats; giving a comprehensive list is impossible.
 The following are some ideas to get your creative juices flowing.

 32 Uses for Canned Meat

-The most flexible meats are going to be Beef, Chicken, and Pork but don’t discount fish and seafood; they provide nutrients that the other meats don’t.
+The most flexible meats will be Beef, Chicken, and Pork but don’t discount fish and seafood; they provide nutrients that the other meats don’t.

 - Eat pre-cooked meats cold out of the can